btresca/rdkit_peptoid_conf/README.md

 # rdkit_peptoid_conf
 Python scripts to generate conformers using RDKit for the Tresca Lab.

+Available in Google Collab: https://colab.research.google.com/drive/1Th9rzShVMxwvZ5uXaR4IL6SsSSapCTfw?usp=sharing

 Install RDKit in python environment following Conda instructions here https://www.rdkit.org/docs/Install.html
 Input can be .mol file or SMILES, either can be generated from ChemDoodle